Skip to main content

 • Current students: Go to your account at AccessUH.
 Select myUH, Academic Records and then UH Official Transcript on the left menu to download an unofficial transcript.

-• Incoming freshmen or new transfer students: Request an unofficial transcript from your high school or college.
+• Incoming freshmen or new transfer students: Request an unofficial transcript from your high school or college that includes the most recent completed semester.

-Step 3: Submit required documents via the online application
+Step 3: Submit required documents online (the application is closed)

-• Answer all the questions on the online application.
-The application is currently closed.
+• Answer all the questions on the online application (the application is closed).

 • Upload the required documents in the “Upload Documents” tab.